aanno/cv/stackoverflow/cv.md

   + Brief but sufficient overview about traditional and agile project management.
 Great when it comes to mixing both...
 * Functional Programming in Kotlin<br/>
   Marco Vermeulen, Rúnar Bjarnason, and Paul Chiusano
-  + FP explained on kotlin, it is also _very_ interesting to compare it the scala version (Functional Programming in Scala, Second Edition)
+  + FP explained on kotlin, it is also _very_ interesting to compare it to the scala version of the book (Functional Programming in Scala, Second Edition)
 * AI as a Service<br/>
   Peter Elger, Eóin Shanaghy
   + Deploy real-world AI models in production with minimal effort thanks to modern public cloud infrastructure